bikaylee/Portfolio/index.md

                 </small>
             </p>
             <p>
-                Team: Individual Work
+                Team: Individual
             </p>
             <p>
                 This is an e-commerce movie shopping website.
 The website contains separate logins for users and employees.
 If users want to check out a movie, then the user must login first.
-The employee dashboard is for adding more movies and stars into the database, and also the metadata of the database structure.
+The employee dashboard is for adding more movies and stars into the database, and it also contains the metadata of the database structure.
             </p>
             <p>
                 The backend is written in <b>Java Servlet</b>, and the frontend is using <b>Javascript, HTML, CSS, and ajax</b> that's for calling the backend API.
-The database server used is <b>MySQL</b> and it's hosted in an <b>AWS ec2</b> instance.
+The database server used is <b>MySQL</b> and it's hosted on an <b>AWS ec2</b> instance.
 The whole project is deployed on the <b>Tomcat</b> servers in both master and slave instances.
 For security reasons, <b>reCAPTCHA</b> is set up to prevent bots from checking out the products and <b>HTTPS</b> is enforced.
 For scalability, <b>Master/Slave replication, load balancer, and connection pooling</b> were used to increase the performance of the website.
             </p>
             <p>
                 Website: